-In short, policy riders provide you with the flexibility to meet your changing needs, and can grow along with you and your family — the toppings for your life insurance policy pizza.
-A New York Life agent can help you sort through all the options and decide which, if any, life insurance policy and riders best fit your situation.
-Depending on your policy1 , some of the more common “additional toppings” might include2:
+A New York Life agent can help you sort through the options and decide which, if any, life insurance policy and riders best fit your situation.
+Depending on your policy, some of the more common options might include:

-- Accidental Death Benefit: This rider provides an additional death benefit (equal to the face amount of the policy, up to a maximum of $300,000) if you die as result of an accidental injury, and within 12 months of the accident.
+- Accidental Death Benefit Rider: This rider provides an additional death benefit (equal to the face amount of the policy, up to a maximum of $300,000 per life) if you die as result of an accidental injury, and within 12 months of the accident.
 The rider terminates automatically at age 70.
 The rider involves a monthly charge until the rider expires.

 - Living Benefits Rider: Imagine you were diagnosed with a terminal illness and found to have a life expectancy of 12 months or less.
 This rider gives you access to a portion of your policy’s eligible death benefit during your lifetime, potentially giving you access to funds for critical medical treatments, or to help defray living expenses for your caregivers.
-You can request that this rider be added to your policy at any time3.
+You can request that this rider be added to your policy at any time.
 Various states have established different life expectancy periods once terminal illness is diagnosed.
 There are maximum benefit levels set for this rider.
 A charge is applied when the rider is exercised.
 Your agent can provide you with specific information.

 Don’t have an agent yet?
 Fill out our “Consult an Agent” form at the top of the page.
 We’ll have an agent in your local area contact you at your convenience for a free consultation.

 2 All of the riders listed (except for Chronic Care Rider) are available on Yearly Convertible Term and the Level Premium Convertible Term products, as well as Whole Life and Modified Premium Whole Life products.
 The Chronic Care Rider is only available on Whole life and Custom Whole Life products.

 4 Rider Insured’s Paid-Up Insurance Purchase Option in New York.